MatthieuSegret/yummy-phoenix-graphql/README.md

 * Authentication with token
 * Creating user account
 * Update user profile and changing password
+* Confirm user account with a code sends by email
 * Display comments and recipes in real-time
 * Application ready for production